MarieCMDM/MarieCMDM/README.md

 - Build API's with node and express
 - Build a Computer Vision model that recognize colored cubes

-and i've no much time to make personal projets based on that skills now.
+and i don't have much spare time to make personal projets based on those skills now.

-As soon as i've the budget i will firstly buy a desktop pc (yeah i'm using a laptop now) with a decent nvidia card to do some Machine Learning stuff.
+As soon as i have the budget to do so, i will firstly buy a desktop pc (yeah i'm using a laptop now) with a decent nvidia card to do some Machine Learning stuff.
 Than i will build my home lab to host my private cloud, nas, router and other nice things.
 </details>